rcbm/union-python/README.md

-# Union Billing API - Python Bindings
+# Union-Python
-A Python library for accessing the Union Billing API
+A Python client library for using the Union Billing API